-As soon as 1980, the Sandinist government sent seventy cadets to Bulgaria for pilots training.
-Russian and Cuban advisors and construction teams were flown in to expand the military infrastructure, resulting in the construction and improvement of many airbases.
-One large new airbase was constructed just north of Nicaragua near Punte Huete, in order to receive MiG-21s.
-Large numbers of Mi-8 and Mi-25 assault and combat helicopters were delivered between 1981 and 1990, although many were lost to Contra fire.
-In April 1983, Libyan cargo aircraft were intercepted in Brazil, intended to deliver L-39 Albatros light attack aircraft to Nicaragua.
-The Contras also built up a considerable air force, containing C-47s, C-123s, Cessna 337s, Pipers and various helicopters.
-In 1990, elections were held bringing an end to the Sandinist rule and more important, to war.
-The air force was renamed Fuerza Aérea Nicaraguënse soon after.
+As soon as 1980, the Sandinist government sent cadets to Bulgaria for pilots training.
+Russian and Cuban advisors and construction teams were flown in to expand the military infrastructure, One large new airbase was constructed north of Managua near Punte Huete, in order to receive MiG-21s.
+Large numbers of Mi-8 and Mi-25 assault and combat helicopters were delivered in the eighties, although a great many were lost.
+Contra rebels built up a considerable air force, containing C-47s, C-123s, Cessna 337s, Pipers and various helicopters.
+In 1990, the air force was renamed Fuerza Aérea Nicaraguënse after the conflict had ended.

-In 1992, most surviving Mi-25 Hinds were sold to Peru, alongside about twelve Mi-8MT Hips.
-Only about ten Hips remain in service.
-The name of the air force changed again in 1995 to Fuerza Aérea - Ejército de Nicaragua, after it lost its independent status and became an integral branch of the Nicaraguan armed forces.
-The air force currently has only two operational squadrons, a fraction of its size in the eighties.
-Only few aircraft were bought in after 1990.
-The Escuadrón de Transporte operates the remaining two An-26s, an An-2s and a single Cessna 404.
-The Escuadrón de Ala Rotativa is responsible for the operation of the remaining number of Hips, of which two modern versions were acquired recently for VIP duties.
-Both squadrons are based at Managua's Cesar Sandino airport, although the Hips can also be found at various detachments.
+In 1992, several surviving Mi-17s and Mi-25s and were sold to Peru and only about ten Mi-17s remain in service.
+The name of the air force changed again in 1995 to Fuerza Aérea - Ejército de Nicaragua The air force currently has only two operational squadrons, a fraction of its size in the eighties.
+Very few aircraft were received after 1990.
+The Escuadrón de Transporte operates the two An-26s, which were received from Russia in 2017, and the sole surviving An-2.
+The Escuadrón de Ala Rotativa operates the remaining Mi-17s, two modern Mi-171s were acquired for VIP duties in 2009.